History of the British 1st Division (1809–1909): Second Boer War

 Similar battles and outcomes occurred on 25 and 28 November, when the Boers were engaged in the battles of Graspan and Modder River.
 Between the two battles, 628 casualties were suffered; Boer losses are not known but are believed to be low in comparison—Maurice stated at least 40 Boers were taken prisoner and 73 dead bodies were located.
 After the Battle of Modder River, the Boers destroyed a railway bridge and retreated to Magersfontein.
 The 1st Division remained in the area to rest, receive reinforcements, and assist in the construction of a replacement bridge until 10 December.
 The following day, the Battle of Magersfontein took place.
 Despite a preliminary artillery bombardment, the 1st Division's attack failed with 948 casualties.
 Boer losses are estimated between 236 and 275.
 In conjunction with other failed attacks that occurred during the same week, the news of events at Magersfontein led to the political crisis known as Black Week.

 Having failed at Magersfontein, Methuen retreated and took up position on the Riet River, which was dubbed the "Modder position".
 Part of the political backlash of Black Week saw Methuen's command come into question; the War Office wanted to remove him.
 The preferred replacement was Lieutenant-General Charles Warren, who was commanding the 5th Division and had not yet arrived in southern Africa.
 General Redvers Buller, commander of the First Army Corps who was also under considerable political pressure due to Black Week, defended Methuen.
 This defence, coupled with a changing military situation and discussions about morale resulted in no change of command.
-From the "Modder Position", the division conducted reconnaissance and raids into Orange Free State that destroyed farms, burnt crops, and seized livestock; a percursor to the large-scale adoption of similar methods later in the war.
+From the "Modder position", the division conducted reconnaissance and raids into Orange Free State that destroyed farms, burnt crops, and seized livestock; a precursor to the large-scale adoption of similar methods later in the war.
 Such tactics have been seen as war crimes in breach of the 1899 Hague Convention.
 In January, the 1st Division was assigned a defensive role; that month, artillery, engineers, cavalry, and most of the division's transport were transferred to new commands, as was the Highland Brigade.
 Rumours of Methuen having scapegoated the brigade, in addition to heavy casualties that included the loss of their commanding officer, resulted in increasing animosity among the soldiers.
 Their new commander noted all were relieved when the transfer took place, and Methuen privately wrote he believed none would want to serve under him again.
 The division was provided with four 4.7 in siege guns to reinforce their defensive posture.
-Miller wrote the division's presence prevented the Boers from attempting to invade Cape Colony during this period.
+Miller stated the division's presence prevented the Boers from attempting to invade Cape Colony during this period.